msquiroga89/site/content/en/authors/admin/_index.md

 superuser: true
 title: Macarena Quiroga
 ---

-I'm a psycholinguist from Buenos Aires, Argentina, researching language development, specifically child vocabulary related to input.
-I've studied cognitive psychology and education, and my current goal is to deepen my knowledge of statistics and data science with R/Rstudio, with a particular focus on data science for education and for social justice.

-In this site I will document my learning journey.
-I will mostly write in Spanish, but hopefully you will find some other posts in English, just to keep on learning.
+I live in Buenos Aires, Argentina.
+I've studied psycholinguistics, cognitive psychology and education.
+Currently I research about language acquisition, specifically child vocabulary, with mixed methods.
+I'm interested in deepening my knowledge about R/RStudio, either for statistic analysis or for other usages, like presentations or web design.